 Parents who have epidurals experience little to no pain in their labors.
 If parents experience little to no pain, they produce little to no beta-endorphin.
 When parents produce little to no beta-endorphin, their babies have more painful births.
 This pain could be extreme.
 This pain can interfere with bonding.
 We have no idea what the lifetime effects of this could be.

 I know this is sobering information.

 You may be able to avoid an epidural or need it for less time if you prepare in advance.
 The MamaSpace Yoga Method is designed to help babies find more ideal positions for birth.
+This is optimal fetal positioning.
 When babies aren’t stuck, labor is more likely to begin in a timely manner and progress more efficiently.
 This can reduce your need for anesthesia in childbirth and possible reduce your risk for a cesarean birth.
 When you practice prenatal yoga regularly, you have the opportunity, in a low-stakes safe environment, to explore what it’s like to do hard things with your body and mind and experience how your own personal coping style can help.
 When the going gets tough, you’ll reach for what you know.
 I strongly encourage you to know yourself through your prenatal yoga practice.
 Pregnancy is an awesome time to grow your coping skill repertoire.
 This can increase your confidence during labor.
 Practice with us.
 We’re here for you.